jongs/jongs.github.io/_posts/2023-08-27-right-distance.md

+---
 layout: post
-title: The right distaces
+title: Diffusion of power
-description: commentary on relationships
+description:
-summary: The right distace
+summary: The ice age of power is coming to an end
-tags: people
+tags: introspections
 ---

 There is an optimal distance for any relationship at any point in time.
 It is a rope that connects two people, which runs longer the more space they need and shorter the closer they want to be.